will-bell/LipSDP_python/README.md

 ## !!!!!!!!!!!!!!!!!!!!

 ## This is the original LipSDP repo converted to run purely in Python (i.e. no Matlab).
 Instead of `CVX`, this code uses `cvxpy`.
 All of the instructions given in the original README work the same with repo.
+Note that due to cvxpy's interface to Mosek, you may get Mosek "Out of space" errors running some of the examples in the README file.
+These errors seem to be resolved by using a different solver (e.g. change `MOSEK` to `CVXOPT` or something else).

 ## DISCLAIMER: I am not affiliated with the original LipSDP paper or repo